PaytonPlayz8604/Technology-Info-Website/README.md

 # Technology Information Website

 ## 📌 Overview
-This was one of my very first website.
+This was one of my very first websites.
 This showcases information about different types of technology.

 ## 💻 Languages Used
 This website was built using: